preview-dev/docs/plan.md

 ## Plan

-For now, there are two regular plans supported: free and premium.
+Currently, we offer two types of plans: Free and Premium.

-Free enables most of the features, but limits to up to 20 products and 1 site.
+The Free plan provides access to the majority of features but has certain limitations.
+With this plan, you can manage up to 20 products and a single website.

-Premium enable all of the advanced features, and 1 site (unlimited products) + 1 dev site (10 products only).
+On the other hand, the Premium plan unlocks all advanced features and grants you the ability to manage one website with unlimited products.
+Additionally, you also receive a development site where you can work with up to 10 products.

-We also have some custom plan that could be tailored just for you, like supporing multiple sites, or even a special widget mode just for your site.
-Feel free to contact us directly to discuss your requirement.
+In addition to these standard plans, we provide customized options that can be tailored specifically to your needs.
+Whether you require support for multiple websites or desire a special widget mode exclusively for your site, we are here to assist you.
+Don't hesitate to reach out to us directly to discuss your requirements.